|

 Capital Radio has restructured its senior management team and has put veteran programming executive, Keith Pringle, in charge of its flagship London station in a bid to increase listening.

 The restructure will see Pringle move from his current role as group programme director to the newly created position of managing director of 95.8 Capital FM.
+The change has prompted Capital FM Network managing director, Andrea Vidler, who was responsible for the flagship London station, to leave the company.

 The shake-up means that management for the Capital FM Network has been split into two separate teams.
 One will focus solely on 95.8 Capital FM and the other, led by John O’Hara as regional managing director, will handle all other stations outside of London.

-Capital Radio chief executive, David Mansfield, says: “Our mission to win back listeners to our flagship station is a significant challenge.
-Capital in London still enjoys commercial brand leadership and it is critical we distance ourselves further from the competition.”
+Commenting on the initiative, Capital Radio chief executive, David Mansfield, said: “Our mission to win back listeners to our flagship station is a significant challenge.
+Not surprisingly I have given our most senior people the task.”